 - Must not use illegal words in the company’s name

-- Tort of passing should be avoided
+- The tort of passing should be avoided

-- The company name already exist
+- The company name already exists

 Article of Association

-It is an internal constitution which defines:
+It is an internal constitution that defines:

-- Manners by which company must govern
+- Manners by which the company must govern

 - private companies limited by share or by guarantee